MENU

 According to the Healthcare Plastics Recycling Council, a staggering 32 billion pounds of healthcare plastics were manufactured globally in 2020, with projections indicating a rise to 48 billion pounds by 2025.
 Furthermore, a recent 2022 study at a hospital in Germany revealed that each patient generates 16kg of plastic packaging waste daily.
 Surprisingly, 80-85% of this waste is said to be clean and non-hazardous, making it theoretically recyclable.
 While healthcare facilities currently lack large-scale recycling systems, the industry, in collaboration with organizations like the Healthcare Plastics Recycling Council, is actively exploring avenues to establish effective plastic recycling initiatives.

 With the strict requirements in place for safety, regulatory, and application standards, it is essential for companies to strategize and plan ahead to meet future recyclability goals.
-What steps can medical OEMs and thermoforming companies take today to enhance the recyclability of their rigid plastic packaging solutions in the medical, pharmaceutical, and healthcare sectors?
+The complexity and challenges of meeting strict regulations in the pharmaceutical industry require identifying solutions that contribute to sustainability and address barriers along the value chain.
+Ongoing innovations in sustainable healthcare materials and the search for alternative materials beyond traditional plastics are also critical to advancing recyclable packaging.
+What steps can medical OEMs and thermoforming companies take today to enhance the recyclability of their rigid plastic packaging solutions in the medical, pharmaceutical, and healthcare sectors, and how can manufacturing practices and innovations further enhance recyclability and sustainability in the pharmaceutical industry?

 Designing for Recyclability in Medical Packaging

 With the increasing concerns about plastic waste, organizations are actively developing guidelines and standards for design for recyclability to align stakeholders throughout the entire plastics value chain.
-These four organizations have established themselves as the go-to authorities for designing recyclable packaging, aiding companies in assessing the recyclability of their packaging solutions both now and in the future:
+These four organizations have established themselves as the go-to authorities for designing recyclable packaging, aiding companies in assessing the recyclability of their packaging solutions both now and in the future.
+Additionally, these organizations provide support to companies in meeting regulatory and sustainability goals:

 The Pact collaborates with activator members to implement strategies aimed at phasing out a list of 11 problematic and unnecessary resins, components, and formats, with the goal of expediting this transition through collaboration.
 “Problematic or Unnecessary” is defined as “Plastic packaging items, components, or materials where consumption could be avoided through elimination, reuse or replacement and items that, post-consumption, commonly do not enter the recycling and/or composting systems, or where they do, are detrimental to the recycling or composting system due to their format, composition, or size.”